Asymptotic Syzygies of Weighted Projective Spaces: The Ein-Erman-Lazarsfeld Syzygy Method

 \subsection{Extending The EEL Method to Weighted Projective Spaces}

-The method for locating the nonzero Betti entries resulting from a given monomial remains largely unchanged in the weighted projective setting.
-However, even in the work of \cite{EEL_2016}, it is not a priori clear how many monomials $m$ one must utilize in the analysis of a given row, or which the best choices are.
-In \cite{EEL_2016}, the authors choose the lex-leading monomial in each degree to find nonzero Betti entries in the corresponding row, and conjecture that this is sufficient to locate all nonzero entries.
-However, in the nonstandard graded setting, the degrees of the variables are no longer symmetric, and it is unclear which variable to optimize for when selecting a lex ordering.
-In the setting of $\mathbb{P}(1^n,2)$, we will consider two different monomials per row: one that optimizes for the degree 1 variables, and one that optimizes for the degree 2 variable.
-These monomials generally yield distinct sets of nonzero Betti entries, which is the first new obstacle of working in the weighted projective setting: row-by-row analysis is still possible, but may require multiple monomials per row.
+The method outlined above remains largely unchanged in the weighted projective setting; however, the key details involved in executing the basic idea need to be modified.
+Even in the standard graded setting, it is not a priori clear how many monomials are necessary in the analysis of a given row, or which the best choices are.
+In \cite{EEL_2016}, the authors choose the lex-leading monomial in each degree to find nonzero Betti entries in the corresponding row.
+In the nonstandard graded setting, the degrees of the variables are no longer symmetric, and it is unclear which variable to optimize for when selecting a lex ordering.
+For example, in the setting of $\mathbb{P}(1,1,2)$, should we take the exponent on the degree 2 variable to be as large as possible or as small as possible?
+The answer is that we need to consider both!
+This is the first new obstacle of working in the weighted projective setting: row-by-row syzygy analysis is still possible, but may require multiple monomials per row.

-\begin{example} Consider the 5th Veronese of the ring $R=k[x_0,x_1,y]$ corresponding to $\mathbb{P}(1,1,2)$, with all other notation as defined in the previous example.
-Suppose we again want to find nonvanishing syzygies in the second row of the Betti table.
+\begin{example} Consider the 5th Veronese of the ring $R=k[x_0,x_1,y]$ corresponding to $\mathbb{P}(1,1,2)$, with all other notation as defined in the previous examples.
+Suppose we wish to find nonvanishing syzygies in the second row of the Betti table.